CM points on Shimura curves via QM-equivariant isogeny volcanoes: CM points on

 \subsection{Primitive residue fields of CM points on $X^D_0(N)_{/\mathbb{Q}}$}

 The preceding results imply that the residue field of any $\Delta$-CM point on $X^D_0(N)_{/\mathbb{Q}}$ is isomorphic to either a ring class field or a totally complex, index $2$ subfield of a ring class field as described in Theorem \ref{JGR}.
 As a result, there are at most two primitive residue fields of $\Delta$-CM points on $X^D_0(N)_{/\mathbb{Q}}$.
-Moreover, there exists a positive integer $C$ such that an index $2$ subfield of $K(Cf)$ is a primitive residue field of $\Delta$-CM points on $X^D_0(N)$ if and only if for each $1 \leq i \leq r$ there exists a positive integer $C_i$ such that an index $2$ subfield of $K(C_i \ff)$ is a primitive residue field of $\Delta$-CM points on $X^D_0(\ell_i^{a_i})$.
+Moreover, there exists a positive integer $C$ such that an index $2$ subfield of $K(Cf)$ is a primitive residue field of a $\Delta$-CM point on $X^D_0(N)_{/\mathbb{Q}}$ if and only if for each $1 \leq i \leq r$ there exists a positive integer $C_i$ such that an index $2$ subfield of $K(C_i \ff)$ is a primitive residue field of a $\Delta$-CM point on $X^D_0(\ell_i^{a_i})$.